TheCodeRaccoons/WebTricks/README.md

 <h2 id="discord-community">Discord community</h2>
 <p>
-We are building a community on discord.
-You can easily discuss, and have a good time talking with the community members! an official discord link will be released in a later date to allow the community to chat.
+If the project get's enough usage I'm planning on building a community on discord.
+Where everyone can easily discuss, and have a good time talking with the community members, an official discord link will be released in a later date to allow the community to chat.
 </p>

 <h2 id="develop-vs-master"><code>develop</code> vs <code>master</code></h2>